If you don’t see your question listed below, please contact us and we will reply to your question directly.

 What standard do you use before offering new tradeable calls to subscribers?

 Profitability.
-When we test a new call our team must show a predetermined level of consistent profitability before we offer it to subscribers.
+When we test a new call our team must show a predetermined level of consistent profitability over time before we offer it to subscribers.

 What account size should I trade?